Nanocontroller/HistoryOfComputing/README.md

 # HistoryOfComputing
 ## Project Description

-In this project, we use [google spreadsheet] (https://docs.google.com/spreadsheets/d/1u_ZMDIF0vk718AzKeD3iGzv5BXSBvxNJdlmltV7HGl0/edit?usp=sharing) to store data content.
+In this project, we use [google spreadsheet](https://docs.google.com/spreadsheets/d/1u_ZMDIF0vk718AzKeD3iGzv5BXSBvxNJdlmltV7HGl0/edit?usp=sharing)to store data content.
 To update content to the website, there are 2 main steps:
 1) Edit content on google spreadsheet
 2) Update files to the project folder.